balint1026/ts-regex-builder/README.md

-# easy-regex
+# easy-regex-ts

 **Fluent, type-safe regex builder for TypeScript**

-`easy-regex` is a zero-dependency, fully type-safe regex builder.
+`easy-regex-ts` is a zero-dependency, fully type-safe regex builder.
 It provides a **fluent API** for building complex regular expressions with full **TypeScript inference**, runtime safety, and modern regex features like lookaheads, alternation, and quantifiers.

 ---